 The Best Bank Account For Businesses That Need a Physical Branch

-During my search, this was an option that surprised me to an extent.
+This was an option that surprised me to an extent during my search.
 Chase is no stranger to offering incentives for opening accounts with them.
 Whether it’s a credit card, checking account, or even sometimes less-trafficked deposit accounts like CDs, you’ll be hard-pressed to find a product that doesn’t come with some offer attached.

 Before we dive in, let’s talk about features.